willmino/Pyber_Analysis/README.md

 `fares_per_city_type = pyber_data_df.groupby(["type"]).sum()["fare"]`

 Calculations were required to generate the the `average_fare_per_ride` and the `average_fare_per_driver` statistics for our summary table.
 The average fare per ride was calculated by dividing the `fares_per_city_type` series by the `rides_per_city_type` series, then multiplying this value by 100.
-In the same way, we `fares_per_city_type` series and divided it by the `drivers_per_city_type` figure, multiplying by 100 to get the `average_fare_per_driver` statistics.
+In the same way, we took the `fares_per_city_type` series and divided it by the `drivers_per_city_type` figure, multiplying by 100 to get the `average_fare_per_driver` statistics.
 The below code was used to accomplish this:

 `average_fare_per_ride = fares_per_city_type/rides_per_city_type`

 `average_fare_per_driver = fares_per_city_type/drivers_per_city_type`.

 We then took each of the series we generated and converted them to a dataframe using a general format.
 The dataframe conversion for the `average_fare_per_driver` series was performed by the code: `fare_per_driver_df = average_fare_per_driver.to_frame()`.
 Our first key figure, Deliverable #1, was a summary table to include all of the statistics we generated.
-These two figures were paramount in helping us carry out our analysis to observe the discepancies in ride-sharing data among varying types of cities.
+The two percentage figures were paramount in helping us carry out our analysis to observe the discepancies in ride-sharing data among varying types of cities.
 We would soon begin to see how the economic environment and geographic qualities of the differing city types could influence these figures.
 ### Deliverable #1
 To make this first deliverable, we first set the summary dataframe equal to the first column: `pyber_summary_df = riders_df`.
 We then created a list of all the subsequent columns to add to the summary dataframe.
 `dfs = [drivers_df, fares_df, fare_per_ride_df, fare_per_driver_df]`